 If your key stops working or it has been lost or stolen, you can obtain a replacement by visiting southernrailway.com/thekey for a free replacement card, or by speaking to a member of staff at any Southern ticket office who will be able to cancel your existing card and arrange for a new key to be sent to you at your registered address (admin fee will apply at a ticket office).

-We will contact you by email if your card is due to expire.
+We will contact you by email if your payment card is due to expire.
 Please log into your keyGo account online and update your card details as soon as you receive them from your bank / building society.
 If your card details are not updated before your original card details expire your keyGo product will be blocked.
 Changing your payment card details means we need to enable continuous authority on the new card, which will result in an initial top-up from the new card as per the registration process (£20).

 The key works through contact with smartcard readers positioned on ticket gates, self service ticket machines or validators at stations.
 The steps for this are below: